Doctor of Nursing Practice (DNP) Information

 All applicants must have:

-- A baccalaureate degree in nursing from an NLN or CCNE accredited program of nursing
+- A baccalaureate degree in nursing or RN's pursuing a BSN from an NLN or CCNE accredited program of nursing

 - A competitive Grade Point Average (GPA)

-- A current license to practice nursing in the Commonwealth of Pennsylvania or the state or U.S. territory where the DNP clinical practice requirements will be completed prior to enrolling in clinical courses.
+- A current license to practice nursing in the Commonwealth of Pennsylvania or the state or U.S. territory where DNP clinical or capstone requirements will be completed is required prior to enrolling in relevant courses.
 Foreign applicants should see section on Admission of Students from Other Countries.

 - A pre-admission interview.
 If the applicant resides at a great distance, a telephone interview may be substituted.